 There's no indication that Twitter would have taken any action on its own if WAM! hadn't reached out.
 And, while Friedman says that Twitter is "interested in doing better," the platform doesn't have a great track record in responding seriously to the relentless stream of threats against its female users.

 "No one's paying attention to the current loss of speech that people are experiencing as a result of the abuse," said Chemaly.
-"That's just minimised and minimised and minimised.
-There's this [fear about the] future possible loss of speech for, basically, some violent dudes - whereas there's no real assessment or consideration of the suppressive, silencing effect that harassment is already having."
+"That's just minimized and minimized and minimized.
+There's this [fear about the] future possible loss of speech for, basically, some violent dudes—whereas there's no real assessment or consideration of the suppressive, silencing effect that harassment is already having."

 Will Twitter actually draw a line?
 Will they take a definitive stance against gendered abuse?
 Or will the extent of their action on this issue consist of asking a two-person nonprofit to sift through the hideous multitude of hateful Tweets sent to women on a daily basis?
 As of now, it's impossible to be sure.

 Twitter replied to multiple requests for comment with the same canned response: "We're always trying to improve the way we handle abuse issues, and WAM! is one of many organizations we work with around the world on best practices for user safety."

 - the internet